AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Reaction/agora_chat_reaction_web.md

 - `deleteReaction`: Removes the reaction from the specified message.
 - `getReactionList`: Retrieves a list of reactions from the server.
 - `getReactionDetail`: Retrieves the details of the reaction from the server.
+- `getHistoryMessages`：Retrieves the reactions in historical messages from the server.

 ## Prerequisites